tyhuynh123/tydemo/README.md

 Instuction for bringing up environment in AWS with an ELB

-Please CD examples/complete After you clone this repo
+Please CD into examples/complete directory After you clone this repo